AndrewWangDev/syncbrow/README.md

 ## English

-SyncBrow is a powerful, privacy-focused Android application that combines a fast QR code scanner with a secure, feature-rich web browser.
-Built using modern technologies like Jetpack Compose and Material 3, it offers a premium, localized user experience.
+SyncBrow is a privacy-focused Android application that combines a fast QR code scanner with a simple web browser.
+Built using modern technologies like Jetpack Compose and Material 3, it offers a localized user experience.

 ### 📸 Screenshots
 <div align="center">